-- Igniting a Molotov cocktail and throwing it through the front window of a house causing a fire to start inside.
+- Igniting a Molotov cocktail and throwing it through the front window of a house, causing a fire to start inside.

 What must be proven

-In relation to the offence of arson, the prosecution must prove the following elements beyond a reasonable doubt for the accused to be found guilty;
+The prosecution must prove the following elements beyond a reasonable doubt for the accused to be found guilty;

-- That they set fire to the property; and
+- that they set fire to the property; and

-- Did so wilfully; and
+- did so wilfully; and

-- Did so unlawfully.
+- did so unlawfully.